Frequently Asked Questions (FAQ)

 The first step of the application process is for the individual who is seeking help, to fill out the application.
 The link to our application can be found on the home page of our website.
 It is imperative that no one else fills out the application on behalf of the applicant.
 Applications must be hand-written and mailed to us.
-After the application is mailed, we would like the APPLICANT to call the Intake Coordinator (603.464.5555 x10), after approximately one week, to make sure we have received the application, and to begin the review process.
+After the application is mailed, we would like the APPLICANT to call the Intake Coordinator (603.464.5555 x10) after approximately one week to make sure we have received the application and to begin the review process.
 Our office hours are from 8:30am – 5:00pm, Monday thru Friday.
-After we have received the application, addressed initial questions, and conducted the interview, we will determine whether we feel the individual seeking help is properly motivated to be accepted, and if they are a proper fit for our unique community.
+After we have received the application, addressed initial questions, and conducted an interview, we will determine whether we feel the individual seeking help is properly motivated to be accepted, and if they are a proper fit for our unique community.
 If the applicant is accepted into our program, they will be placed on a waiting list for the next “intake” and will be required to call each week and check-in.
 This check-in process is what will hold their respective spot on the waiting list.
 As much as we wish we could accept everyone who applies to His Mansion, regrettably we do not.

 How much does His Manson cost and what are a sponsor’s obligations?

 His Mansion does not charge the resident for the ministry that we offer, although being at His Mansion is not without a cost.
 During the time a resident is in our program, their sponsor agrees to provide for any personal expenses.
-A sponsor can be any relative, pastor, friend, etc. The term sponsor is not to be confused with an A.A. type Sponsor.
+A sponsor can be a relative, pastor, friend, etc. The term sponsor is not to be confused with an A.A. type Sponsor.

 The following is a list of responsibilities that His Mansion requires a sponsor to assume on behalf of a resident :